pigovsky/pigovsky/README.md

-# Yuriy Pigovsky
+# Yuriy Pigovsky (or IURII PIGOVSKYI in the passport)
-My name in the Ukrainian passport is "Юрій Піговський".
-It can be read as "Juri Pigowski" in German or "Yuriy Pigovsky" in English.
-But in my international passport it was latinized as "IURII PIGOVSKYI" without giving me any option to change or remove anything.

 Birthday 11.02.1983, I'm 43 years old.